+- Summer Peak Load

-- Peak Load
+- Winter Peak Load

 - Intermediate Load

 - Light Load

 - Minimum Load

-The New England system experiences its peak load in the Summer.
-When assessing peak load conditions, up to 100% of the projected 90/10 Summer Peak Load for the New England Control Area is modeled.
+When assessing Summer peak load conditions, up to 100% of the projected 90/10 Summer Peak Load for the New England Control Area is modeled.
+When assessing Winter peak load conditions, up to 100% of the projected 90/10 Winter Peak Load for the New England Control Area is modeled.
 The Intermediate Load, Light Load, and Minimum Load levels were derived from actual measured load, which is total generation plus net flows on external tie lines.
 These load levels include transmission losses and manufacturing loads.
 The loads in the base cases provided by the ISO are adjusted to account for these factors.
 Since actual measured load includes the impacts of distributed resources and distributed generation, no adjustments to the ISO bases cases are needed to address these impacts.
 The Intermediate Load, Light Load, and Minimum Load will be reviewed periodically and may be adjusted in the future based on actual load levels.